conchoecia/pauvre/README.md

 ## Updates:
 - 20170529 - added automatic scaling to the input fastq file.
-It scales to show the highest quality reads and the top 99th percentile of reads by length.
+It scales to show the highest read quality and the top 99th percentile of reads by length.

 # Requirements